 Living things grow, change and have offspring similar to themselves (VCSSU043)

 - Students will explore animal life cycles through animal observations and hands-on activities

 Participate in guided investigations, including making observations using the senses, to explore and answer questions (VCSIS051)

-- Using unique zoo-based resources, students will be encouraged to engage their senses: listening, observing, smelling and touching in order to explore living and non-living things.
-This will be supported through examining clues found throughout the Wild Lab, engaging in problem-based activities and being immersed in a unique, purpose built environment that encourages play-based learning and exploration.
+- Students will be encouraged to engage their senses: listening, observing, smelling and touching in order to explore living and non-living things.
+This will be supported through examining clues found throughout the Wild Lab, engaging in problem-based activities and being immersed in a unique, purpose built environment that encourages play-based learning and exploration

 Plan your excursion

 Wild Lab is an outdoor all-weather program; the students will need appropriate clothing for all weather conditions.
 This could include a raincoat, hat and sun protection.